|

 "big_key"

-The payload size in bytes, followed either
+The payload size in bytes, followed either by

-exceeds the threshold that means that the
+the threshold that means that the payload is

-payload is stored in a (swappable) tmpfs(5)
+stored in a (swappable) tmpfs(5) filesystem,

-filesystem, or otherwise the string [buff],
+or otherwise the string [buff], indicating

-reside in kernel memory.
+kernel memory.

 For the ".request_key_auth" key type (authorization